Machi Picchu. Inca Trail trek 4 days

 Dinner in the tent in a hazy air

-The Wayllabamba camp is our first night camp, a tenting site where the Sherpas of course have arrived long before the rest of us, and our tents are already in place.
+Theย Wayllabamba campย is our first night camp, a tenting site where the Sherpas, of course, have arrived long before the rest of us, and our tents are already in place.

 Sleeping mats and bags and everything is ready inside.
 What a luxury!